davidmkirby/KeithleyController/README.md

 ## License

 This software is provided as-is for educational and research purposes.
-Always follow proper safety procedures when working with high voltage equipment.
+Always follow safety procedures when working with high voltage equipment.

 ## Last Updated